dustinpfister/blog_posts/_posts/js-parseint.md

 ### 3.3 - The valueOf method of an Object

 When it comes to making any kind of object by way of creating a constructor function, or just a plain object literal I can define what a valueOf method should be for this kind of object.
+The return value of a valueOf method should be whatever the primitive value of the object should be.
+So then in the body of this valueOf method I can make it so that the primitive value that is returned is a number, and by any means make sure that the number is an integer.

 ```js
 let obj = {